Will CSOs solve the climate crisis? • Written by Acre's Marie Cloherty for Business Leader

 The rise, fall, and resurrection of the CSO

 The CSO role began in the early noughties.
-These early architects of sustainable change within organisations started a movement which ultimately generated significant change.
+These early architects of sustainable change within organizations started a movement which ultimately generated significant change.
 Messages were well-communicated and left workforces inspired to integrate sustainability across functions.

 During this period, however, carbon offsetting grew in popularity and a large swathe of greenwashing took place – the option of buying credits meant businesses thought about offsetting rather than reducing their carbon emissions.
-It gave companies the option of ticking a box without re-evaluating and decarbonising their operations, which significantly damaged the credibility of both sustainability and the CSO role.
+It gave companies the option of ticking a box without re-evaluating and decarbonizing their operations, which significantly damaged the credibility of both sustainability and the CSO role.
 As a result, the CSO role gradually disappeared.

 It was not until the global pandemic of March 2020 that sustainability entered board-level discussions with aplomb.
-Suddenly, key workers were spotlighted; health and safety practitioners found themselves moving from the shop floor to the boardroom as they were drafted to help their organisations protect the workforce both physically, from the dangers of a widespread virus, but also mentally, from the shock of losing jobs and working from home.
+Suddenly, key workers were spotlighted; health and safety practitioners found themselves moving from the shop floor to the boardroom as they were drafted to help their organizations protect the workforce both physically, from the dangers of a widespread virus, but also mentally, from the shock of losing jobs and working from home.

 Enter the new iteration of the CSO; with a need to inherit the skills to be able to focus on narrative, ensuring sustainability is owned by every player, they also need a strong technical team around them to support with complex issues such as the removal of Scope 3 emissions from the supply chain, to tackling a complex and highly-nuanced, but much-needed focus on the equity, diversity, and inclusion agenda.
 With this much responsibility, it cannot all fall to One Figurehead taking the stage.